 - Now assemble the znoud: The phyllo will most likely come in large rectangular sheets.
 Cut each sheet into 3-4 strips, each strip being 4×8 inches (10x20cm in dimension)

 - Place two strips on top of each other to form a sort of T shape.
-Place a heaped tbsp of cream filling in the center of the cross where the two strips meet.
+Place a heaped tablespoon of cream filling in the center of the cross where the two strips meet.

 - Fold over the horizontal bits of phyllo to cover the cream, then roll the vertical strip down like you’re making a burrito.
 Use a little flour/water paste once you get to the end to seal the phyllo dough shut.
 Continue rolling phyllo rolls you use up all your cream filling.